If you’re reading this, I’m sure you are familiar with “hair porosity.” Hair porosity is about your hair’s capacity to absorb and keep moisture.

 Can the porosity of your hair be altered?

-For hair with low porosity:
+For low porosity:

 - Use conditioners devoid of protein.
 These are often more easily absorbed by the hair and less prone to generate buildup.